Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 ### Design choices
 * A minimalist user interface that enables quick access and straight forward functionality.
-* Distinct input field and mobile-friendly large "ADD" button.
+* Distinct input field and mobile-friendly large *ADD* Item button.
 * Compact, clear date/weather banner to provide a simple summary for the user.
 * Complementary colours throughout the app to ensure ease of reading of the user across device type.
 * "Quicksand" font used throughout the app.
 It is an engaging, easy-to-read and versatile font.
 A variety of letter spacing used across device type.